palakyadav26092000-bit/My-excel-project/README.md

 # My-excel-project
-This is a Ms Excel End to End Project and PostgreSQL project
+This is a Ms Excel End to End Project

 Like this video :)